damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 second computer in a matter of seconds, and all your data will still be there because DRBD kept the 'real' hard drives in sync for you.
 You can even have the two computers that are linked by DRBD sit in different buildings, or on different continents.
-Up until a day ago, we were using DRBD to protect against hardware failure on the server that runs gitlab.com: if such a failure would happen, we could just plug in the virtual hard drive with the user data into our stand-by server.
+Up until our move to AWS, we were using DRBD to protect against hardware failure on the server that runs gitlab.com: if such a failure would happen, we could just plug in the virtual hard drive with the user data into our stand-by server.
 In our new data center, the hosting provider (Amazon Web Services) has their own solution for plugging virtual hard drives in and out called Elastic Block Storage, so we are no longer using DRBD as a virtual hard drive.

 ## Using DRBD for a data migration

-I felt confident using DRBD for the migration because I had done it before for a migration between data centers.
+Although DRBD is not really made for this purpose, I felt confident using DRBD for the migration because I had done it before for a migration between data centers.
 At that time we were moving across the Atlantic Ocean; this time we would only be moving from the Netherlands to Germany.
 However, the last time we used DRBD only as a one-off tool.
 In our pre-migration setup, we were already using DRBD to replicate the filesystem between two servers in the same rack.
 DRBD only lets you share a virtual hard drive between two computers, so how do we now send the data to a _third_ computer in the new data center?

 Luckily, DRBD actually has a trick up its sleeve to deal with this, called 'stacked resources'.
 This means that our old servers ('linus' and 'monty')